artsy/README/practices/mobile.md

 ## Team Information

-Engineers who work on mobile code at artsy are included in the **@ios-front-enders** Slack group.
+Engineers who work on mobile code at artsy are included in the **@mobile-practice** Slack group.
 They'll be automatically added to the #practice-mobile Slack channel.
 The Mobile Practice meetings happen every two weeks;
 meeting notes are [available in Notion](https://www.notion.so/Mobile-Practice-ecc07763bfd04a848c74107dde3ec6dc).